What is Justice Week?

 For links to organisations where barristers, solicitors and legal executives can volunteer click here

-If you are interested in running an event or campaign as part of Justice Week we would love to hear from you whether your plans are big or small.
+If you are interested in running an event or campaign as part of a future Justice Week we would love to hear from you whether your plans are big or small.

-Some funding is available and we can provide branding, advice and a range of other resources to help make your Justice Week plans a reality.
+Some funding may be available and we can provide branding, advice and a range of other resources to help make your Justice Week plans a reality.

-If you are a member of the media and would like to know more about Justice Week, please contact:
+If you are a member of the media and would like to know more about future Justice Weeks, please contact: